SamGrah/FullStack_Open_Course/ReadMe.md

 ---

 React projects can be created with the Node script call `npx create-react-app <app_name>`.
 Create react app will create a folder structure with the same name as the app.
 The folder structure will include all the necessary files for a React application and install all the dependencies automatically from npm.
 A git repo will also be created if the React app folder structure isn't already embedded within another git repo.
 The default app created includes a development server which communicates via localhost:3000.
+The development server automatically hot reloads the app on any code change.
+If the app can't compile due to the code change, then the development server serves up a html page which contains the encoutered error including the code snippet on which the error was encountered.

-### Components
+### React Components

 ---